mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 @Wernicke2006's RAND-ESU algorithm of the Python library graph-tools (https://graph-tool.skewed.de/).

-All these measures will then be used as predictors for our currently main independent variable: growth of the ecosystem.
-In this specific context, we define growth as a combination of three indicators: First, we will utilize the number of downloads -- for the ecosystem's core and associated modules -- as an indicator for popularity.
-Second, we will include the number of collaborators for the ecosystem's core as an indicator for the growth of the core team [e.g.,
+All these measures will then be used as predictors for our current main independent variable: growth of the ecosystem.
+In this specific context, we define growth as a combination of four indicators: first, we will utilize the number of downloads -- for the platform core and associated modules -- as an indicator for popularity.
+Second, we will include the number of collaborators for the platform core as an indicator for the growth of the core team [e.g.,
 @Setia2012].
 Third, we will use the number of lines of code added or deleted as an indicator for growth regarding the code base.
 Utilizing this multi-indicator approach enables us to observe an ecosystem's growth on multiple dimensions [cf.
 @Lindberg2019].
+Fourth, we analyze the rate at which modules are added to the ecosystem, which not only is an indicator for its growth, but also for the rate of innovation in the ecosystem [@Parker2017].
 With the help of correlation analysis or regression analysis, we plan then on demonstrating which of the above mentioned measures regarding social or technical networks predicts growth of an ecosystem.
 Especially by including a temporal dimension, we are able to identify cause and effect more clearly [cf.  @Lindberg2019].

 # Expected Results

+Due to the explorative nature of this study, we remain open to different results and different explanations [cf.  @Lindberg2019].
+However, based on existing work, we have some prior assertions, which we expect to see.

-Answering our research question as stated above, we expect social networks, derived from the collaboration networks of cores and modules, to have an effect on technical networks, derived from the dependencies of modules within ecosystems.
+Answering our research question as stated above, we expect social networks, derived from the collaboration networks of modules, to have an effect on technical networks, derived from the dependencies of modules within ecosystems.
 In detail, we expect to see that if collaboration networks are of less modularity, dependency networks are as well.
-We expect this to occur, as developers bring their own technical experience and knowledge into the projects they are working on -- including modules they have used before.
-This means, that if developers collaborate on different modules together, they might use the same dependencies across multiple modules.
+We expect this to occur because developers bring their own technical experience and knowledge into the projects they are working on -- including modules they have used before.
+This means that if developers collaborate on different modules together, they might use the same dependencies across multiple modules.
+Hence, these choices made by one third-party developer might create trajectories for the remaining third-party developers [@Boland2007], especially if they share the same digital habitat.

-Regarding the interrelation of structure and technical dependencies, we see, apriori, no indication for the structure (i.e., collaborators) to follow the technical dependencies -- we would, as done above, argue for an inverse effect (i.e., the technical dependencies to follow the collaborators).
-In our specific context, we imagine only marginal cases in which the social network (i.e., collaborators) changes due to changes in the technical network (i.e., dependencies) -- for instance, only due to a help request from the collaborators of the including module towards collaborators of the dependency).
+Regarding the interrelation of structure and technical dependencies, we see a priori no indication for the structure (i.e., collaborators) to follow the technical dependencies -- we would, as done above, argue for an inverse effect (i.e., the technical dependencies to follow the collaborators).
+In our specific context, we imagine only marginal cases in which the social network (i.e., collaborators) changes due to changes in the technical network (i.e., dependencies) -- for instance, only due to a help request from the collaborators of the including module towards collaborators of the dependency.

 Further, we expect number of modules to correlate with download numbers, as a higher number of available modules might increase the value of an ecosystem for developers, as more modules might increase reuse and the chance to find a suitable module for a problem at hand.

-However, due to the explorative nature of this study, we remain open to different results and different explanations [cf.  @Lindberg2019].
+Due to network effects, xxx

 # Future Plan